abhijithneilabraham/MLcourse/day1.md

 A classification model predicts discrete values.
 It can make predictions that answer questions like,

 - Is this an image of a cat or dog or Priya prakash warrier.
-- Predicting whether a movie belongs to DC or Marvel(based on the dark screen may be).
+- Predicting whether a movie belongs to DC or Marvel(based on the dark scree(and humour) may be).

 ### Linear Regression